Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Analysis of the nonequilibrium protocols

 \subsection{Operator entanglement entropy}

 We analyze our circuits from an entanglement perspective and show that our ideal circuits are sufficient to create entanglement close to the Page value.
+This, in turn, demonstrates that we operate in the quantum many-body regime.

-For a given system, we can choose complete basis sets of operators $\{ A_i\}$ and $\{B_i\}$ which are orthonormal and have only support on the subsystem $A$ and $B$ respectively.
+For a given system, we can choose complete basis sets of operators $\{ A_i\}$ and $\{B_i\}$ which are orthonormal and have only support on subsystem $A$ and its complement $B=A^c$, respectively.
 An operator $O$ can now be decomposed as